The Best Places To Visit In Colorado

 *Submitted by Derek and Mike, Robe Trotting

-The romantic mountain village of Beaver Creek is one of the best destinations in Colorado for skiing, hiking, and enjoying the nature of the area.
+The mountain village of Beaver Creek is one of the most romantic places to visit in Colorado and a great place for skiing, hiking, and enjoying the nature of the area.

-The ski resorts are the main attraction and the best thing to do in Beaver Creek to hit the slopes.
+The ski resorts are the main attraction, and the best thing to do in Beaver Creek is to hit the slopes.
 For others, the spas, lodges, and restaurants like Grouse Mountain Grill offer perfect indoor activities.
-The mountain trails are perfect for hiking in the spring and summer season while fall foliage attracts leaf peepers in late September and early October.
+The mountain trails are perfect for hiking in the spring and summer seasons, while fall foliage attracts leaf peepers in late September and early October.

-PRACTICAL INFORMATION: Beaver Creek is about 3 hours drive from Denver.
-There are buses leaving from Union Station too.
-Once there, you will find luxury resorts with top-notch amenities and entertainment like the Beaver Creek Park Hyatt Resort.
-Budget-friendly options also exist like the Pines Lodge or a Beaver Creek Airbnb stay.
+Beaver Creek is about 3 hours drive from Denver.
+There are buses leaving Union Station too.
+Once there, you will find luxury resorts with top-notch amenities and entertainment, like the Beaver Creek Park Hyatt Resort.
+Budget-friendly options also exist, like the Pines Lodge or a Beaver Creek Airbnb stay.

 Glenwood Springs

-Glenwood Springs is about 3 hours drive from Denver, and one of the most pleasant places to visit in Colorado.
+Glenwood Springs is about a 3-hour drive from Denver and one of the most pleasant places to visit in Colorado.
 Sitting on the Rocky Mountains, this small town is the perfect place to visit if you want a getaway that combines nature with the comforts of the best tourist destinations.

-Among the best things to to in the area, there are hiking; visiting the precious Hanging Lake – known for its emerald waters; visiting the Glenwood Caverns underground caves; kayaking and rafting (for an incredible rafting experience, click here); as well as climbing and mountain biking.
+Among the best things to do in the area, there are hiking; visiting the precious Hanging Lake – known for its emerald waters; visiting the Glenwood Caverns underground caves; kayaking and rafting; as well as climbing and mountain biking.
 If you visit in the winter, you can enjoy all sorts of winter sports.

 If you want to spot wildlife, head to White River National Forest.

-PRACTICAL INFORMATION: The best way to get to Glenwood Springs is by car, from Denver.
+The best way to get to Glenwood Springs is by car from Denver.
 Regular buses depart from Denver Union Station.

 Aspen